even4void/aliquote/content/post/majority-element.md

         return -1
 ```

-We could probably use numpy and/or scipy as well, but let's keep it simple, but I really like the `Counter` idiom in Python, which allows to keep a record of the item index that is being processed much like `enumerate` does.
+We could probably use numpy and/or scipy as well, but let's keep it simple.
+I really like the `Counter` idiom in Python, which allows to keep a record of the item index that is being processed much like `enumerate` does.
 I missed this in Racket.
-It is quite easy to tabulate a list of values using a `for/list` pattern, e.g. as in the following code:
+It is quite easy to tabulate a list of values using a `for/list` pattern, as the following code illustrates:

 ```racket
 (define (counter x lst)